nbars/aur-repo-buildserver/README.md

 ```
 This software can be used for running a server that periodically builds packages
 from the AUR.
-The resulting artifacts are automatically added into a repository
+The resulting artifacts are automatically added to a repository
 which in turn can be used by pacman.
 This allows you to source out
 the complete building process and by that reducing maintenance time for updating
 the local system.

-Packages that should be build by the server are configured by
+Packages that should be built by the server are configured by
 config files.
-The directory that contains theses files is passed with the
+The directory that contains these files is passed by the
 --pkg-configs flag.
-A config files must end with a .config suffix and the
+Config files must end with a .config suffix, and the
-content must looks like this:
+content must look like this:

 name = i3blocks
 disabled = false

 Another argument that is always needed is --repo-dir.
-This flags is used to
+This flag is used to
-configure the directory where the repository should be created .
+configure the directory where the repository should be created.
 The third required argument
-is --action, this argument decides what the buildserver should do.
+is --action, this argument determines what the build server should do.

 Command line format
   ./buildserver.sh [--pkg-configs packages config dir] [--repo-dir path] [--action action] [OPTION]...

 Required argument
   --action  action0,action1...
-  The actions that should be performed by the buildserver (comma separated).
+  The actions that should be performed by the build server (comma separated).
-  Please mind that chaining several action improves performance due to caching.
+  Please mind that chaining several actions improves performance due to caching.
-  For example the dependency resolve results from the clean action can be reused
+  For example, the dependency resolve results from the clean action can be reused
   by the build action.
   Possible values are the following:
     build